-According to this ripairan vegetation assessment, closed deciduous (200+ acres) and herbaceous (120+ acres) are the largest physiognomic classes followed by closed coniferous (90 acres).
+Table 1 shows the summary of the area and percent of the total area for each physiognomic class identified within 300' of watercourses of the watershed.
+Closed deciduous (200+ acres) and herbaceous (120+ acres) are the largest classes followed by closed coniferous (90 acres).
 This predominance of closed forest cover helps to provide a high degree of stability to the watershed.
-Forest cover slows storm runoff and the stream banks in much of the watershed have some woody vegetation to protect against bank erosion.
+The forest cover slows storm runoff and the stream banks in much of the watershed have some woody vegetation to protect against bank erosion.
 Protection of the forest communities near the stream will help ensure long-term stream stability, but the effectiveness of stream protection provided by vegetative communities, differs based on their width, plant density, vegetation type and the stream's geomorphic characteristics.